 The Drug and Medical Device Safety Program issues various license types for drug manufacturers, medical device manufacturers, HMDR facilities, and HMDR exemptee licensees under the current licensing fee schedule.
-Table I provides a list of current license types and totals.
+Table I provides the current license types and the current license fees for FY 2017-18.
+Table II provides the estimated number of applications, the renewal frequency, and estimated revenue for each type of license for new and renewal applicants for FY 2017-18.